ataylor89/primes/README.md

 The file primetable.py can be used in many possible ways.
 Here are some examples:

-    # Generate a list of primes, and save to file, without printing
+    # Generate a list of the first 10 primes, and store the result, without printing
-    python primetable.py -n 10
+    python primetable.py 10

-    # Generate a list of primes, save to file, and print the nth prime
+    # Generate a list of the first 10 primes, and print the 10th prime
-    python primetable.py -n 10 --shownth
+    python primetable.py 10 --shownth

-    # Generate a list of primes, save to file, and print the first n primes
+    # Generate a list of the first 10 primes, and print the list
-    python primetable.py -n 10 --showlist
+    python primetable.py 10 --showlist

-    # Generate a list of primes, save to file, and write the first n primes to file
+    # Generate a list of the first 10 primes, and write the list to file
-    python primetable.py -n 10 --showlist -o primes.txt
+    python primetable.py 10 --showlist -o primes.txt

-    # Generate a list of primes, save to file, and clock the time it takes to generate the first n primes
+    # Generate a list of the first 100 primes, store the result, print the list, and clock the time it takes
-    python primetable.py -n 100 --showlist --time
+    python primetable.py 100 --showlist --time

 The files primetable.py and primes.c are very similar, because they both use the Sieve of Eratosthenes to generate a list of primes.